 For more detailed information about undescended testicles click here or, to read about problems associated with a tight foreskin, click here.

-A few urologists undergo additional training to become highly-specialised paediatric urologists (see below).
-This specialist training allows to deal with more complex, childhood urological conditions including:
+A few urologists undergo additional training to become highly-specialised paediatric urologists (see link below).
+This specialist paediatric urology training qualifies them to deal with more complex, childhood urological conditions, including:

 - congenital hypospadias;

 - bladder reconstruction;

 - urinary reflux up to the kidneys; and

 The British Association of Paediatric Urologists (BAPU) has a membership separate from BAUS, and is devoted entirely to urology in infants, children & the newborn.
 It also includes foetal urology (the detection and treatment of abnormalities in the womb during pregnancy).
 Click the logo (left) to visit the BAPU website.